justin-napolitano/realtor_scraping_sheets/index.md

   - google-sheets
   - data-cleaning
   - etl-pipeline
+  - web scraping
+  - beautifulsoup
+  - google sheets
+  - data processing
+  - real estate
+  - automation
-seoPrimaryKeyword: real estate agent data scraping
+seoPrimaryKeyword: real estate data scraping
 seoSecondaryKeywords:
-  - web scraping
+  - python web scraping
+  - realtor.com scraping
+  - data management
-  - google sheets integration
+  - google api integration
   - data cleaning
+  - scraping architecture
 seoOptimized: true
 topicFamily: datascience
 topicFamilyConfidence: 0.9
 topicFamilyNotes: >-
   The post focuses on an ETL pipeline involving web scraping, data cleaning, filtering, and exporting data (including integration with cloud storage).
 This aligns well with the datascience family, which includes ETL pipelines, data analysis, and processing workflows.
 While the post does automate data extraction and storage, the emphasis on the data processing pipeline and cleaning places it closer to datascience than to automation, which is more about build/deploy workflows.
+kind: project
+id: github-realtor-scraping-sheets
 ---

 # Technical Overview of realtor_scraping_sheets